goncalvesj/application-templates/Azure-K8S-On-Arc/README.md

 - <https://www.linkedin.com/pulse/multi-cloud-experiment-azure-arc-kubernetes-raspberry-brian-amedro/>
 - <https://ubuntu.com/kubernetes/install>

+An Azure VM can also be used, after the VM is created follow from step 4.

 1. Download Ubuntu Server from <https://ubuntu.com/download/server>.
 2. Create a VM in Hyper-V with the downloaded ISO.
    1. Disable Secure Boot.